PriyankaKanthale94/alerts/AlertmanagerClusterDownTest.md

 By blocking ingress traffic specifically to the `alertmanager-main-0` pod, Prometheus is unable to scrape it.
 This causes the `up` metric for that specific pod to evaluate to `0`.

-This reproducer also generates PrometheusErrorSendingAlertsToSomeAlertmanagers Alerts as more than 1% of alerts sent by Prometheus to a specific Alertmanager are affected with error.
+This reproducer also generates `**PrometheusErrorSendingAlertsToSomeAlertmanagers**` alerts as more than 1% of alerts sent by Prometheus to a specific Alertmanager are affected with error.

 # Procedure: